-11.3 LOCAL REMAPS
+8.3 LOCAL REMAPS

 Local Remap objects are used to move data from one point to another in the controller.
 Effectively, Local Remap objects accomplish an equate.
 In previous generations of controllers, line-by-line SPL was required to stuff a value from one place to another.
 This object eliminates the need to do so.
+The MatrixBBC will support up to a maximum of 64 Local Remap objects.